venelin/PCMFit/README.md

 Used software packages
 ======================

-Although, I have been consistent in my effort to update the following list with new packages I have used in developing and testing PCMFit, there is chance that I have omitted some of these tools.
+Although, I have been consistent in my effort to update the following list with any new package I have used in developing and testing PCMFit, chances are that I have omitted some of these tools.
 I apologise to their authors.

 The PCMFit R-package uses the following 3rd party R-packages: